gofynd/fdk-client-kotlin/documentation/platform/CATALOG.md

-The custom autocomplete keyword allows you to map conditions with keywords to give you the autocomplete results.
-This API allows you to list all the autocomplete keyword configured for an application.
+Custom Autocomplete Keyword allows you to map conditions with keywords to give you the ultimate results

 *Returned Response:*